State-Mandated Citywide Real Estate Property Revaluation Complete

 A change in assessment alone has no effect on your tax rate or tax bill.
 Local budgets and the dollar amount necessary to support services such as education, police and fire, etc. within the jurisdiction are the factors which affect the amount of taxes property owners must pay.
 For example, if the same amount of money is to be raised after the Revaluation as the previous year and each assessment doubles, the tax rate would merely be cut in half.

 How will I know if my assessment is equitable?

 There are two very good methods to determine this.
 First, compare your properties to similar properties that sold in the previous year.
 Your value should be in-line with these sale prices.
 Second, if no recent sales are available, compare your assessment to other similar properties in your area using the Street Listing of Values available in the Assessor’s Office or online.
 Your value should be in-line with these similar properties.
 Remember, very few properties are exactly alike.
-Your value should be comparable, but it will seldom be exactly the same as what seems to be similar property.
+Your value should be comparable, but it will seldom be exactly the same as what seems to be a similar property.

 What qualifications do the appraisers have?

-Each company performing revaluation work in the the State of Rhode Island is certified by the State to perform such work.
+Each company performing revaluation work in the State of Rhode Island is certified by the State to perform such work.